ndifiori/Express.js-Note-Taker/README.md

 ## Your Task

-My task was to create an application that allowed users to take notes and save them.
-This application used an Express.js backend and takes advantage of routing to handle our HTTP request.
-Furthermore, this application uses HTTP methods to save and retrieve data from a JSON file.
+My task was to create an Note Taker application that uses an Express.js backend.
+Upon opening this application, click the Get Started Button.
+This will take the user to a new view, that will allow the them to take notes.
+To create a new note, click the + button in the upper right hand corner where the user can add a note title and content.
+Once, a title and text input have been provided a save button icon will appear in the upper right hand corner that wil enable to user to save a note.
+Lastly, to delete a note, just click the garbage bin icon.

+Hope you enjoy this application!

 ## Preview